(CNN) -- Here's a selected list of people convicted of being serial killers and a short list of famous, unsolved serial killings.

 Jeffrey Dahmer Killed 17 men and boys between 1978 and 1991 in the Milwaukee area.

-Dahmer had sex with the corpses of his victims, kept bodies parts of others, and ate the body parts of some.
+Dahmer had sex with the corpses of his victims, kept body parts of others, and ate the body parts of some.

 Sentenced to 15 consecutive life terms.
-He was killed in prison in 1994.
+He was killed in prison November 28, 1994.

 John Wayne Gacy Killed 33 young men and boys between 1972 and 1978.